skip to main content

 BOPE – Biaxially Oriented Polyethylene: Tough Love

+The best of both worlds!
+Combining stiffness, clarity and a strong hermetic seal, this recyclable wonderwall (sorry Oasis fans) ticks all the boxes.
+This material utilises all the benefits of both PP and PE materials to create a recyclable super structure!
 When BOPE joins forces with PE, magic happens.
 This dynamic duo is often found in flexible packaging, ensuring your goodies stay safe and sound.
 A recyclable alternative for PET/PE laminates, suitable for vertical baggers, horizontal flow wrappers, and pouches.
 Barrier versions are also available.
 By replacing the outer carrier layer, for example polyester (PET), with a recyclable PE layer, this creates a mono PE structure.
 This can be recycled with soft plastics in store and once their mission is complete, they can be reborn as plastic lumber or maybe even a nifty recycling bin.

 For more information on some of these films https://www.nationalflexible.co.uk/dave-s-diary/daves-diary/do-you-know-your-mdope-from-your-bope